yaojinhui1993/learn/Laravel-Nova/learn.md

 - [x] How does server work with actions request?

-  Server receive the request, get the resource actions, and return to client.
+  Server receive the request, get the resource actions, and call the actions, then return result to client.

 - [x] How to make custom actions?